Harry-Deng/Harry-Deng/README.md

 <br>

 **I have been recently researching**
-- ⚔️ An attack scheme targeting large models in text-generated graphs
+- ⚔️ An attack scheme targeting large models in text-generated graphs.

-- 🤖 Security issues of combining LLM with robotic vision
+- 🤖 Security issues of combining LLM with robotic vision.

-- 🚗 Security and Privacy Protection in VANETs
+- 🚗 Security and Privacy Protection in VANETs.
 <br>

 <!--